Hannyyoop/Hannyyoop/README.md

 - **Repository:** https://github.com/Hannyyoop/WatchSale.git

 ### Project 2: [Admin Dashboard]
-Description:** This project is for the admin dashboard, where you can do CRUDs and Export reports.
+- **Description:** This project is for the admin dashboard, where you can do CRUDs and Export reports.
 It's a practice project.
 I used some references from the original website.
 - **Tech Stack:** Laravel, JavaScript, Tailwind, PgSQL
 - **Repository:** https://github.com/Hannyyoop/kmd_exam.git

-### Project 3: [Private College Website]
+### Project 3: [College Website]
-- **Description:** This project is a private college website providing information about diploma programs and courses that are dynamically displayed.
-I contributed to designing the frontend designs, responsive and some backend CRUDs.
+- **Description:** This project is a college website providing information about diploma programs and courses that are dynamically displayed.
+I contributed to designing the frontend designs, responsiveness, and some backend CRUDs.
 - **Tech Stack:** Laravel, Bootstrap 5, Javascript, PgSQL
 - - **Repository:** http://kmd.edu.mm/